brooksdubois/WindowPane/README.md

 3. Set signing for local use.
 You do not need paid Apple Developer Program for this.
  - Click the project in the left sidebar:
-   - WindowPane project → WindowPane target → Signing & Capabilities
+   - FacePane project → FacePane target → Signing & Capabilities
    - Signing Certificate: Sign to Run Locally
  - Or leave automatic signing enabled with your personal Apple ID team.